Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Acknowledgements

 \section{Acknowledgements}

-R.S. gratefully acknowledges financial support by the Humboldt foundation (Feo\-dor-Lynen fellowship) and partial support by the NSF grant DMS-2054975.
+Robert Schippa gratefully acknowledges financial support by the Humboldt foundation (Feo\-dor-Lynen fellowship) and partial support by the NSF grant DMS-2054975.
 Daniel Tataru was supported by the NSF grant DMS-2054975, by a Simons Investigator grant from the Simons Foundation, as well as by a Simons fellowship.